jks7743/quoteScraper/README.md

 # quote_scraper
 This is a web-scraper application for future use in [OKrammus](https://github.com/htmercury/OKrammus).
 This python script scrapes the [League of Legends wikia](http://leagueoflegends.wikia.com/wiki/Wiki) for champion information and builds a list of dictionaries containing champion: Names, Links, Quotes, and Images.
-The dictionary also includes a prettified version of a champions name.
+The dictionary also includes a prettified version of each champions name.

 This repo includes seperate scraper and upload scripts